inspiringhopechurch/inspiringhopechurch.com/README.md

+# ARCHIVED
+This repository is no longer being updated.
+New development will happen at https://code.orbitsolutions.dev/Inspiring-Hope/inspiringhopechurch.svelte.

 # Gatsby inspiringhopechurch.com website

 This repository contains the source code for the inspiringhopechurch.com website.
 It is a gatsby site based on the hello-world starter.